-The Applicant and individuals and organisations who make submissions on this Application will be notified at each stage of the Application.
-After the FSANZ Board has considered the Final Assessment Report, if the Application is approved, we will notify the Ministerial Council.
-If the approval of food derived from glufosinate ammonium tolerant LLRICE62 is not subject to review, the Applicant and stakeholders, including the public, will be notified of the gazettal of changes to the Code in the national press and on the website.
+The Draft and Final Assessments are distributed directly to major stakeholders.
+The Applicant, and individuals and organisations that made submissions on this Application were notified at each stage of the Application.
+After the FSANZ Board has considered the Final Assessment Report, if the draft amendment to the Code is approved, the Board's decision will be notified to the Ministerial Council.
+If the approval of food derived from LLRICE62 is not subject to review, the Applicant and stakeholders, including the public, will be notified of the gazettal of changes to the Code in the national press and on the website.
 In addition, FSANZ provides an advisory service to the jurisdictions on changes to the Code.

-10. Consultation
+11. Consultation

-10.1 Public consultation
+11.1 Public consultation